soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 - In firebase website, click on "Authentication"
 - then click on "Sign-in method" and enable "Email/Password"
 - This is going to allow you to sign up and sign in users with email and password.

+**Checkpoint!**
+Take one or more screenshots that show:
+- your `config.js` file with the new auth info
+- the output when you run `npm start`
+- the blank page that opens on localhost and submit

 ---